jeremyfromearth/reading-list/README.md

     * You Are Not A Gadget - Jaron Lanier

 __Fiction__
+* 1984
 * Cat's Cradle
+* Do Androids Dream of Electric Sheep?
 * Mother Night
 * Sirens of Titan
 * Slaughterhouse Five